lexiscode/laravel-cache/README.md

     Cache::forever('posts', Post::all());
 }
 ```
-We got to make sure that we remove the cache, even when it hasn’t been set.
-Then, we got to make sure that we create a new cache which will last forever.
+Notice that we have to make sure that we remove the cache, even when it hasn’t been set.
+Then, we have to make sure that we create a new cache which will last forever.
 The values will be grabbed from the Post model.

-We got to make sure that we hook our event into our model, which can easily be done with the property ```$dispatchesEvents``` in the ```Post``` model.
+We have to make sure that we hook our event into our model, which can easily be done with the property ```$dispatchesEvents``` in the ```Post``` model.
 ```ruby
 protected $dispatchesEvents = [
     'created' => PostCreated::class
 ];
 ```

-When using Events and Listeners, you got to make sure that you register them inside the ```/app/Providers/EventServiceProvider.php``` file, in the property ```protected $listen```
+Then recall that when using Events and Listeners, you have to make sure that you register them inside the ```/app/Providers/EventServiceProvider.php``` file, in the property ```protected $listen```
 ```ruby
 protected $listen = [
     Registered::class => [